Azathothas/Stars/README.md

 - [TylerBrock/saw](https://github.com/TylerBrock/saw) – Fast, multi-purpose tool for AWS CloudWatch Logs
 - [sampointer/digaws](https://github.com/sampointer/digaws) – Look up region and other information for any AWS IP address
 - [dwisiswant0/siml](https://github.com/dwisiswant0/siml) – siml is a CLI tool for discovering similar, related to, competitive, or alternative options to a given site.
-- [boringtools/git-alerts](https://github.com/boringtools/git-alerts) – A Public Git repository & misconfiguration detection tool
+- [boringtools/git-alerts](https://github.com/boringtools/git-alerts) – Tool to detect and monitor GitHub org users' public repositories for secrets and sensitive files
 - [mux0x/mongoConnect](https://github.com/mux0x/mongoConnect)
 - [mux0x/github-guard](https://github.com/mux0x/github-guard)
 - [m3n0sd0n4ld/uCVE](https://github.com/m3n0sd0n4ld/uCVE) – uCVE is a tool written in GO that allows to extract CVE's related to a specific software and version, obtaining a report in HTML format with the result and/or exporting it to the pentesting report.